junxit/us-congress-bills-112/metadata.md

 - 2012-02-09 — Introduced in House
 - 2012-02-09 — Introduced in House
 - 2012-02-09 — Referred to the House Committee on the Judiciary.
+- 2012-02-16 — Referred to the Subcommittee on Immigration Policy and Enforcement.
+- 2012-02-27 — Subcommittee on Immigration Policy and Enforcement Discharged.
+- 2012-02-28 — Committee Consideration and Mark-up Session Held.
+- 2012-02-28 — Ordered to be Reported by Voice Vote.
+- 2012-03-08 — Placed on the Union Calendar, Calendar No. 282.
+- 2012-03-08 — Reported by the Committee on Judiciary.
+H. Rept.
+112-410.
+- 2012-03-08 — Reported by the Committee on Judiciary.
+H. Rept.
+112-410.